 Scenario planning is often conflated with business continuity planning.
 While both are structured processes for helping a company navigate the future, scenario planning plays a longer game that considers revenue over time.
 Business continuity planning is about how your business will react to a disaster, such as a warehouse fire or earthquake.

 In both processes, the journey may be as valuable as the final work product.
-By bringing leaders together to think through what could affect your business, you may head off potential risk.
+By bringing leaders together to think through what could affect your business, you may head off potential risks.

 Meanwhile, Gimbloo’s challenges are less dependent on outside stakeholders.
 Its management and private equity partners met early in the crisis to establish a plan.
 They came to an agreement that new business and additional sources of funding aren’t likely in the next few months, so the key focus is extending runway by cutting discretionary costs and being prepared to adjust headcount.
 The company’s PE partners aren’t likely to sit by and watch Gimbloo run out of money, but before providing additional funds, they will want to see that the company has cut wherever possible.